opennetworkinglab/aether-docs/operations/application.rst

 |app-add|

-Each application has an address field which may be set to an IPv4 address or an IPv4 subnet, which may in turn match several IPv4 addresses.
-Once the address is set, move on to creating endpoints.
-Press the plus button to add an endpoint.
+Set the address and then move on to creating endpoints.
+Press the *+* button to add an endpoint.

 |app-add-endpoint|

-Each endpoint is a port range, specified by its start and end port.
-A range of exactly one port is also acceptable.
-The protocol may be set to either TCP or UDP.
-Each endpoint may also have associated with it a maximum bitrate and a traffic-class.
-The maximum bitrate is per-device to the application; it is not the sum of all devices to the application.
+Specify the port range, protocol, and optionally the MBR and traffic class for the endpoint.

 Once all endpoints have been added, they will be summarized on the application page.
 Update and commit the changes.